YueSun233133/Sharing-Android-Screen-for-Customer-Service/README.md

 ## How To

 ProjectRTC should be on and running, and it must be somewhere that your android can access.
-Modify the host to the server IP.
+Modify the host to the server IP.(command: ifconfig | grep inet)

 Your stream should appear as "android_test" in ProjectRTC, so you can also use the call feature there to communicate with pc.